savin-berlin/zas-rep-tools/README.md

 <br>

 #### Exhausted Options
-<sub> List of the exhausted/additional options, which needed to run certain command. (just for those commands which are different to the category before)</sub>
+<sub> List of the exhausted/additional options, which could be used to run certain command.
+(If some don't have any additional options, then they are noted in the section before and not here.)</sub>

 -           $ zas-rep-tools corpora